Stop! Just stop it! Now, right now! You know who you all are. I’ve just about had e-bloody-nough of you lot and your Tinkering with Thinkering.

 A good example of this Mindset Fallacy, is the current bandwagon around Adverse Childhood Experiences.
 Apparently (the data is still up for debate) if you got more than a couple of ACEs, you’re destined to repeat those experiences in adult life and fail to realise your potential not just socioeconomically, but physiologically and psychologically.
-I suspect that ACEs Thinking, is a middle-class apologist’s fantasy excuse for persistent poverty.
+I suspect that ACEs Thinking, is a middle-class apologist’s fantasy, to avoid talking about the effects of persistent poverty.
 If you got a Dad who’s a thief and beats up your mum, you need another ACE like a divorce or a prison sentence, in order to be better off.
 It’s not the presence of Adverse Childhood Experiences that causes enduring bother, it’s the absence of Amazing Childhood Experiences to help people grow away from the adversity.

 Bollocks!
 I’ve just painted myself into an epistemological corner.
-After all that, am I willing to accept Lateral Thinking as legitimate Thinkering?
-In which case I’d have to allow Critical Thinking, which by the way is the actual science beneath pretty much everything that’s touted in all the different Tinkering with Thinkering.
+After all that, am I willing to accept Lateral Thinking as legitimate Tinkering?
+In which case I’d have to allow Critical Thinking, which by the way, is the actual science beneath pretty much everything that’s touted in all the different Tinkering with Thinkering.
 There is an actual science to all that criticality and consciousness, but I’m not being drawn into that here.
-I’ve lost entire days on YouTube attempting that particular flavour of Quantum Transcendence – someone get me a minty chocolate stick and a glass of something dark and swarthy!
+I’ve lost entire days attempting that particular flavour of Quantum Transcendence – someone get me a minty chocolate stick and a glass of something dark and swarthy!